tewarid/course-c/types-operators-expressions.md

+---
-# Types, Operators and Expressions
+title: Types, Operators and Expressions
+---
 ## Introduction

 - The basic C data objects are